Math Staff 2018-19

 - For students transferring into the PAUSD, readiness for one of these courses is determined by the student's score on one or more placement tests.
 These are administered in May.
 If transferring in, please go to Math Placement Test to schedule a placement test.

 - Students are placed in a particular lane based on their performance in the previous course, teacher recommendation and potential summer work.
-Students earning a C- or below in the class despite putting in their best effort can request a lane change.
-Such changes are contingent on class size, must be approved by the IS and both teachers, and can only be made before the end of the 1st quarter or at the semester break.
-Students carry over their grade at the time to the new lane.
+During the first quarter, a student with a B- or below may request a lane change by initiating a conversation with the classroom teacher.
+Such changes are contingent on class size.
+It must be approved by the current classroom teacher and the IL.
+Students carry over their homework grade at the time to the new lane. <Updated 8/9/19>

 - Due to the cumulative nature of the subject, passing the 1st semester is a pre-requisite for enrollment in the 2nd semester of any math class.